6 tips to make cooking with toddlers stress-free (plus why it’s so important to try)

 You’ll find that when you don’t directly make it about eating and instead make it about touching, smelling, and tasting (like a chef…and only if they want to), you’ll see that the likelihood that they are willing to eat it will jump up 1000%.

 The final tip is to keep things positive.
-This means…
+This means you…

-We know letting go of some of the control and embracing the mess and chaos can be difficult.
 Set yourself up for success by choosing a day when you have lots of time available, meal prep isn’t rushed, and you have time to clean up at the end.
-This will provide space for the patience you need while they take their time with each step, and while they help you clean up mess after mess.
+This will provide space for the patience you need while they take their time with each step and help you clean up mess after mess.

-Top tip: If you feel yourself starting to frown or that familiar pull to clean up something they spilled, smile instead.
+If you feel yourself starting to frown or that familiar pull to clean up something they spilled, smile instead.
 It sounds a bit ridiculous, but just the act of smiling through the stress can help you notice how sweet or funny the moment really is.

 Two older kids cook or bake with their mom.

-Before long, you’ll have a child that despite having a busy schedule and friends to see, will look forward to Friday nights cooking with the whole family and experimenting with new recipes because it’s been one of their happiest memories throughout their childhood.
-Take it from me, I’ve reached that point of parenthood already, and it’s a beautiful thing!
+Before long, you’ll have a child who – despite having a busy schedule and friends to see – will look forward to Friday nights cooking with the whole family and experimenting with new recipes because it’s been one of their happiest memories throughout their childhood.

-Before you know it, you’ll be raising a child who’ll have competency in the kitchen, who’ll overcome picky eating and who can one day pass on the same love for cooking to their children.
+Before you know it, you’ll be raising a child who’ll have competency in the kitchen, who’ll overcome picky eating, and who can one day pass on the same love for cooking to their children.

 If you’re struggling with a picky toddler (or scared that you’re heading in that direction) check out our Feeding Toddlers online course for a complete step-by-step process for preventing or reversing picky eating.
 It’s based on expert feeding therapy, with a mom’s touch to make these strategies doable for a busy mom and ensure you see success.

 We provide you with the tools you need to get started and build on those with each lesson.
 We don’t just teach you the tips to try at your discretion.
 This is all about building toward success – no band-aids or duct tape solutions here!
-Currently 25% off using code NEWYEAR!

 Picture of Edwena Kennedy, RD